What is Aspiration?

 Aspiration customers also get identity fraud expense reimbursement of up to $1,000 to cover losses resulting from identity fraud.

-Aspiration does not have any additional features like a Premium account, virtual cards or cryptocurrency trading, and travel insurance or loans are also not available via the app.
+Aspiration does not have any additional features like virtual cards or cryptocurrency trading, and travel insurance or loans are also not available directly via the app.

 Aspiration Review 2020